hangsbreaker/livecropimage/README.md

 # livecropimage
-Cropping image in live preview with Jcrop
+Cropping image in live preview with <a href="http://deepliquid.com/content/Jcrop.html">Jcrop</a>